COVID-19 pandemic in Illinois

-The ongoing COVID-19 pandemic began in the U.S. state of Illinois on January 24, 2020, when a woman in Chicago, who had just returned from the pandemic's place of origin in Wuhan, Hubei, China, tested positive for the virus.
+The COVID-19 pandemic began in the U.S. state of Illinois on January 24, 2020, when a woman in Chicago, who had just returned from the pandemic's place of origin in Wuhan, Hubei, China, tested positive for the virus.
 This was the second case of COVID-19 in the United States during the pandemic.
 The woman's husband was diagnosed with the disease a few days later, the first known case of human-to-human transmission in the United States.
 Community transmission was not suspected until March 8, when a case with no connection to other cases or recent travel was confirmed.

 In mid-March, as the number of known cases rose into the double digits, Governor J. B. Pritzker issued a disaster proclamation, the state's equivalent of a state of emergency, to respond to the crisis.
 The state took measures to halt the spread of the disease by closing all schools and colleges, ordering a stop to eviction enforcements, ordering all bars and restaurants closed to sit-in diners, and otherwise restricting large gatherings of people.
 As the virus spread further, the state enacted an even stronger shelter in place order, affecting schools and businesses across the state.
-At first declared between the dates of March 21 and April 7, the order was later extended until April 30, then May 29.
+At first declared between March 21 and April 7, the order was later extended until April 30, then May 29.

-During December 2020, Illinois experienced the second highest number of deaths per week, ranking fifth per capita.
-This crisis has spurred calls for Governor Pritzker to respond to the pandemic more aggressively.
-As of January 2021, Illinois has the fifth highest number of confirmed cases in the United States.
+During December 2020, Illinois experienced the second highest number of deaths per week, ranking fifth per capita, which spurred calls for Governor Pritzker to respond to the pandemic more aggressively.
+In January 2021, Illinois had the fifth highest number of confirmed cases in the United States.